Founder / Operator

 Hi there!
-I'm Liz—the founder of Cool Straw.
+I'm Liz—founder of Cool Straw.

 It started off with a few stainless steel straws for my young boys and not long after that, I quickly began finding more eco-friendly, sustainable options for every household item possible.
-I was taken aback by how much waste my household was creating when I finally really focussed on it.
+I was taken aback by how much waste my household was creating when I finally really focused on it.
 I had to change our habits ASAP!

 The amazing part was how quickly my family adapted to a zero-waste lifestyle too!

-Since then, I've gathered eco-friendly alternatives for about twenty everyday products that help keep millions of pieces of plastic from ending up in landfills each year.
+Since then, I've gathered eco-friendly alternatives for about forty everyday products that help keep millions of pieces of plastic from ending up in landfills each year.
 For example, one reusable produce bag saves 700 plastic bags per year!
 PER PERSON!

 Yes—just one bag makes that kind of a difference.